Rourkela: History

 Thousands of technical personnel from West Germany came to Rourkela to extend their technical assistance.
 Some of these Germans came with their family and their small diaspora created the 'Indo-German Club' to socialise.
 The club exists today with a well-stocked library known as Max Muller library.
 There are a plethora of local stories of Germans social encounters with tribals (local Adivasis) and people from other parts of India who had relocated themselves to Rourkela for employment.
 A large part of this population was from coastal and western Odisha who were trained by the German workforce to adapt to the steel plant's technology rigour.
 The steel plant, which was hugely surrounded by forest, many times witnessed wild animals straying into the plant area.
 A royal Bengal tiger's lugubrious death in the steel plant's massive blast furnace is a part of the city's folklore.
 There were also tales about the disappearance of Germans in the nearby Vedvyas cave and the dread whirlpool of river Koel.
-The river still accounts for human casualty as some day-trippers wade into the water unaware of the maelstrom.
+The river still accounts for human casualty as some day-trippers' wade into the water unaware of the maelstrom.

 Geography

 Rourkela is located at 84.54E longitude and 22.12N latitude in Sundergarh district of Odisha at an elevation of about 219 m above mean sea level.
-The area of Rourkela is 200 square kilometres approximately.
+The area of Rourkela is 200 square kilometers approximately.
 Being situated on the Howrah-Mumbai rail track, Rourkela had an added advantage of the steel plant being set up there.
 Red and laterite soils are found here which are quite rich in minerals.
 The area near Rourkela is rich in iron-ore hence a steel plant is situated in Rourkela.
 Bolani and Barsuan are the two most prominent mines situated near the town.
 Rourkela is situated in a hilly region.
 A small hill range named Durgapur Pahad runs through the heart of the city dividing it into plant area and the steel township.
 The name "Durgapur" comes from an old village that existed at the foothills long time ago before the plant was set up.
 The South Koel River and Sankha rivers meet at Vedvyas, Rourkela and flow as a single river called Brahmani.